-Fort Durkee was built in 1769 on the eastern bank of the Susquehanna River in what is present-day Wilkes-Barre, Pennsylvania.
+Fort Durkee was built in 1769 on the eastern bank of the Susquehanna River in present-day Wilkes-Barre, Pennsylvania.

-Many people from Connecticut had settled along the east branch of the Susquehanna River since the 1750s and had early on, encountered fierce resistance from Shawnee and Delaware Indians who lived there and from the Iroquois Indians to the north.
-Many of them moved into the Wyoming Valley because of land shortages, due to the thinness of the Connecticut soil and its short growing season, and overcrowding.
+Many people from Connecticut had settled along the east branch of the Susquehanna River since the 1750s.
+Early on, they encountered fierce resistance from Shawnee and Delaware Indians who lived there and from the Iroquois Indians to the north.
+Many of them moved into the Wyoming Valley because of land shortages due to the thinness of the Connecticut soil and its short growing season, and overcrowding.

-Both colonies purchased the same land by treaties with the Indians.
-The people from Connecticut were called “Yankees” by their Pennsylvania neighbors, who resented the encroachment of other colonists onto the lands that they had cleared, settled, and farmed.
+Both colonies purchased the same land through treaties with the Indians.
+The people from Connecticut were called “Yankees” by their Pennsylvania neighbors, who resented the encroachment of other colonists onto the lands they had cleared, settled, and farmed.

 In 1769, the same year that Fort Durkee was built, Connecticut settlers founded the town of Wilkes-Barre in 1769.
-The fort was built of hewn logs a strong blockhouse surrounded by a rampart and intrenchment.
-The size of the enclosure is not known, but it was probably of one-half an acre in extent.
+The fort was built of hewn logs, a strong blockhouse surrounded by a rampart and entrenchment.
+The size of the enclosure is not known, but it was probably one-half an acre in extent.
 Later that year, in November, local settlers and agents of Pennsylvania’s proprietary government, called “Pennamites,” captured the fort and burned the town of Wilkes-Barre.
-They then took a number of the Connecticut claimants to Philadelphia to stand trial.
-This was the beginning of what became known as the “Yankee-Pennamite Wars.”
+They then took several Connecticut claimants to Philadelphia to stand trial.
+This began what became known as the “Yankee-Pennamite Wars.”
 Over the next several years, Fort Durkee changed hands several times.
 The Connecticut settlers were challenged in January 1771 when Pennsylvania authorities built Fort Wyoming just 1,000 feet away from Fort Durkee.

 During the American Revolution, General John Sullivan briefly occupied the abandoned site of Fort Durkee in his expedition against the British and their Iroquois Indian allies in June 1779.